chaimPaneth/react-native-zoom-bridge/README.md

 [Transporter Error Output]: ERROR ITMS-90210: "Missing load commands.
 The executable at 'appname.app/Frameworks/MobileRTCScreenShare.framework' does not have the necessary load commands.
 Try rebuilding the app with the latest Xcode version.
 If you are using third party development tools, contact the provider."
 ```

-After running the production SDK import script go to `node_modules/react-native-zoom-bridge/ios/libs` and delete `MobileRTCScreenShare.framework` then run `pod install` and only then prepafe your archive for the App Store.
+After running the production SDK import script go to `node_modules/react-native-zoom-bridge/ios/libs` and delete `MobileRTCScreenShare.framework` then run `pod install` and only then prepare your archive for the App Store.